YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 ![BB](https://azurlane.koumakan.jp/w/images/2/2f/Kaga_%28Battleship%29Chibi.png "IJN Kaga BB") - **[IJN Kaga (BB)](https://azurlane.koumakan.jp/Kaga_(Battleship))**
 * Skill:
   * Upon firing the Main Gun, 50% chance to launch a [barrage](http://p8.qhimg.com/t01d5fb2bae251530e2.gif).
      * The 10 SHELLS deal 195bdmg with 70/100/90 mods; the 20 DD PELLETS deal 35bdmg with 120/60/60 mods; the 8 TORPEDOES deal 96bdmg with 80/100/130 mods.
-All of these are modified by 100% of their respective stats.
+All of these's damage is modified by 100% of their respective stats and a 110% Coefficient.
   * 10s after battle start and every 20s, afterwards, launches a torpedo barrage (2 lines of 2 aimed torps).
   * Akagi counts her as Kaga, thus proccing her +Aviation buff.